rumarlon/gemini-grok-duo-mesop/README.md

 mesop main.py
 ```
 6) Copy the url provided in terminal and paste into your favorite browser
 7) You will need to input your key(s) in the UI to access the API.
+The minimum configuration is to add one key.
 This app is run locally so the key(s) will not be sent anywhere.
 ![image](https://github.com/rumarlon/gemini-grok-duo-mesop/blob/master/images/mesop_api_01.png)

 ![image](https://github.com/rumarlon/gemini-grok-duo-mesop/blob/master/images/mesop_api_02.png)